micronDLA/SDK/README.md

 ## Multiple FPGAs with input batching
-Suppose that you a desktop computer with 2 AC-510 FPGAs cards connected to a EX-750 PCI backplane.
-To simplify this example, lets assume there is 1 cluster per FPGA card.
+Suppose that you have a desktop computer with two AC-510 FPGAs cards connected to a EX-750 PCI backplane.
+To simplify this example, let us assume there is one cluster per FPGA card.
 We will see how to use multiple clusters in the following sections.
-The SDK can receive 2 images and process 1 image on each FPGA.
+The SDK can receive two images and process one image on each FPGA.
 The Micron DLA instructions and model parameters are broadcast to each FPGA card's main memory (HMC).
 The following code snippet shows you how to do this:

 ```python